 Turn of the century New York police officers in the old City Hall Subway Station.

-Today we’re looking at strange and crazy laws such as this one.
-Find out what other laws you may be breaking with this list of 10 of the strangest New York state laws.
+Find out what other laws you may be breaking with our roundup of the strangest New York City and state laws:

-- It is illegal in New York City to transport an ice cream cone in one’s pocket, on a Sunday.
+11. It is illegal in New York State to transport an ice cream cone in one’s pocket on a Sunday